 Premarital debt, marriage, creditors and divorce

 When you get married, you are probably so in love that you think you and your spouse can work through anything that comes your way.
-When your spouse has debts coming into the marriage, things might not be so easy, especially if you worked to get your credit score up before you got married.
+When your spouse has debts coming into the marriage (even from estates), things might not be so easy, especially if you worked to get your credit score up before you got married.
 Our readers in Virginia might be interested in learning some facts about debts and marriage.

 One thing that you can do to keep yourself protected is to sign a prenuptial agreement that outlines who is responsible for what.
 While you won't be totally protected from the effects of your spouse's financial affairs, you can make it a little more difficult for your assets to be comingled.
 As difficult as this is to think of, it might be a way to stop creditors from seizing your assets if your spouse can't pay up.